Junjie-Mu/SE4GEO/README.md

 # SE4GEO
-This is the repository of the project developed for the course "Software Engineering for Geoinformatics".
+This project repository is developed for the course "Software Engineering for Geoinformatics".

+### ⚠ under construction...